Manufacturing and Nonmanufacturing Costs

 • Salaries for non-production employees

-Most items in the above table are self-explanatory, so they don’t require further explanation, while indirect materials and labor may benefit from further explication.
+Most items in the table above are self-explanatory, so they don't require further explanation, while indirect materials and labor may benefit from further explication.

 Indirect materials are materials that are (a) not an integral (physical) part of the finished goods, or (b) a minor part of the finished goods to be economically traced to the finished good or have a very small physical association with the finished product.

 Other companies will have different types of indirect materials depending on their manufacturing processes.
-The table below provides a few examples.
+The table below provides a few examples:

 Illustration 4: Examples of indirect materials cost (overhead cost)